IMPRESSIONS: Jody Oberfelder Projects’ The Brain Piece At New York Live Arts

 Now she’s back with The Brain Piece, which received its debut at New York Live Arts.
 Unlike 4Chambers’ almost claustrophobic linkage of person to material, The Brain Piece is roomier, both in audience size (seventy-two rather than a dozen) and content (less specific in its provocation).

 Oberfelder takes a fanciful approach to the brain.
 Forget gray matter and hard-to-pronounce anatomical structures.
-This brain is fun, wonder-filled, and colorful, to which the visual palette in shades of tropical birds attests.
+This brain is fun, wonder-filled, and colorful.
+The tropical-bird palette attests to that.

 Pre-show, performers affix a bright dot to our clothing.
 My green sticker marks me as part of the group captained by Hannah Wendel and Pierre Guilbault.
 Oberfelder’s instructions — “Log in” — echo as Wendel and Guilbault lead us down a staircase.
 Stationing us on alternating steps, they execute a brief dance, placing their foreheads in the other’s hand.